 No matter how great your employees can be on the job, if their well-being isn’t taken care of, it’ll catch up to them.
 Happy customers begin with happy employees.
-Implement employee wellness practices with these simple tips so they can deliver quality service to your customers.
+Implement these simple tips on how to improve employee wellness so they can deliver quality service to your customers.

 Foster a Culture of Communication